 Three meals a day are included in the camp fee but they will be cooked by all the campers, in small teams on a rota basis.
 This is a part of the camp experience: everyone is a volunteer and a participant.
 You can expect to receive a camp menu, with a recipe and clear instructions for each day.
 There will be plenty of confident cooks around to help if your team gets stuck.

-Each village has a kitchen, which will cook for 100 people, more or less.
+Each village has a kitchen, which will cook for around 100 people.
 This is led by the KP.
 Ingredients for your village can be collected from the Town pantry at an agreed time.
 We are currently seeking KPs and volunteers for Town pantries.
-International volunteers are extremely welcome!
-Please do contact firstname.lastname@example.org to find out more.
+International volunteers extremely welcome!
+Please contact firstname.lastname@example.org to find out more.

 A video from the October 2019 menu meeting with the KP team (= people involved in cooking on camp)

 The environmental impact is important to us as a camp – to minimise food waste, plastic waste and the carbon footprint.
 Please keep a totally open mind – you may end up eating much less meat and more beans and pulses than you would have at home.
 We all come from completely different food cultures.
 Some of our participants are used to eating meat daily, and leaving meat out is a big step.
 So as a compromise, we do offer some meat-substitutes, and meat-like textures.
 The camp is a great opportunity to learn about and explore sustainable diets and see how we all meet each other half way.

 9:00 – 9:45 Breakfast, 12:30 – 14:30 Lunch, 18:00 – 19:00 Dinner